'A father to the fatherless, a defender of widows, is God in His holy dwelling.

 Shalom joined Links of Hope PNG in July 2019 as a carer at the Respite Home as a way to give back to the community.
 Since then, Shalom rapidly grew within the organisation and became further involved in data and project aspects.
 She now leads the LOH weekly health education program.
 With HIV being an issue of population health, it is rare to see an NGO focusing on one-on-one quality support and provision for vulnerable children.
 Shalom appreciates this approach and its ability to make a tangible difference in the community.

-Steve is an Australian who has been living in PNG for 8 of the past 10 years.
+Steve is an Australian who has been living in PNG for over 10 years.
 He has over 30 years of experience in business and has worked for several large Multi-National companies.
 He brings his expertise in negotiation, planning and budget control to our Board and shares the vison of Links of Hope's both short and long term plans.
 He is well connected in Business and has a passion for caring for those in need.

 Dr Magdalynn Kaupa

 Dr Kaupa is head of Paediatrics with Western Highlands Provincial Health Authority, working out of Mount Hagen.
 She has been involved with Links of Hope since 2016 and shares our determination to see an end to stigma and discrimination associated with HIV and AIDS in Papua New Guinea.
 She has been instrumental in the expansion of our program into Mt Hagen and her expertise, energy and experience in the field are an asset to our Board.
 She is widely travelled internationally, a key networker and a devoted mother.